Survodutide vs Retatrutide — Dual Agonist vs Triple Agonist

 Which One Is Better for MASH?

 Survodutide is further along in MASH-specific clinical development.
 For the full compound profile, see Survodutide: Dual Agonist for Obesity & MASH.
-Boehringer Ingelheim has a dedicated Phase 3 program for MASH called SYMPHONY, and Phase 2 data showed significant improvements in liver fibrosis and MASH resolution.
+Boehringer Ingelheim runs two dedicated Phase 3 MASH trials — LIVERAGE (MASH with F2–F3 fibrosis) and LIVERAGE-Cirrhosis (compensated MASH cirrhosis) — and Phase 2 data showed significant improvements in liver fibrosis and MASH resolution.
 The glucagon component is central to the MASH hypothesis — glucagon receptor activation drives hepatic lipid oxidation, directly reducing liver fat accumulation.

 Retatrutide has also shown liver benefits.
 Phase 2 data demonstrated substantial reductions in liver fat, and Eli Lilly has stated plans to study retatrutide in MASH.
 However, retatrutide’s MASH-specific clinical program is at an earlier stage than survodutide’s.
 If MASH is the primary research interest, survodutide currently has a more developed dataset and a more advanced dedicated trial program.